- Physics for everyone

 The twin telescopes are located 2,200 meters above sea level on the Canary Island of La Palma where the clear skies and lack of light pollution make for optimal observing conditions.
 The Max Planck Institute for Physics (MPP) leads the international collaboration of about 165 astrophysicists from 24 research institutions in eleven countries.
 Together, they are responsible for the construction, operation and maintenance of the telescopes.
 MAGIC allows astrophysicists to obtain first class data for gaining scientific insights into enigmatic objects and the most violent processes in the universe.

 The MAGIC telescopes have been in operation since 2003 and 2009 respectively.
 The MPP played a major role in the development and construction of their mechanical structure, imaging cameras and calibration system.

-Since the outset, MAGIC has delivered many valuable scientific discoveries, some of which are described below:
+Since the outset, MAGIC has delivered many valuable scientific discoveries.

 Detection of very high energy gamma-ray emission from the gravitationally-lensed blazar QSO B0218+357 with the MAGIC telescopes

 Teraelectronvolt pulsed emission from the Crab Pulsar detected by MAGIC